uniworld-io/developer-docs/docs/NFTToken.md

 ## UniChain Token

-Tokens are simply digital assets that are being built on top of the blockchain blockchain platform (for example UniChain, EOS, ETH ...).
+Tokens are simply digital assets that are being built on top of the blockchain platform (for example UniChain, EOS, ETH ...).
 They benefit from blockchain's existing infrastructure instead of developers having to build an entirely new blockchain.
 Currently, UniChain supports three types of token: URC, URC-20 and URC-30.
 - URC token is the build-in token on UniChain network, It's very easy to create with simple functions including *create token*, *transfer token* and *swap token (UNW to tokens)*.
 This token is mostly deprecated and replaced by URC-30
 - URC-20 token is the extension of UNC token.
 User's can defined more business logics by using the smart contract system (for example: lock the token, transfer with condition ...).
 - URC-30 token is native token build on top of UVM so that users can create, transfer, exchange ... seamlessly without any smart contracts.